Guaiabero: Subspecies

-Behaviour
+Behaviour and ecology

 It inhabits lowland forests and adjacent cleared country.
 It is a predominantly fruit eating parrot, and has been recorded near fruit trees such as mangos.
+Its name was derived from its affinity to guava trees.
+Has also been recorded feeding on seeds.
 The breeding habits in the wild remained virtually unknown until a few years ago, but based on recent observations it appears to nest in a self-excavated cavity inside an arboreal ant nest or termitaria.

-Taxonomy

-The guaiabero was first described as Psittacus lunulatus by Tyrolean naturalist Giovanni Antonio Scopoli in 1786.
-The only member of its genus, it is distinctive.
-Four subspecies have been recognised.
-The nominate race lunulatus occurs on Luzon, birds on Leyte are darker with a more distinctive blue collar and some purple-tinge on the face and classified as subspecies intermedius, those on Mindanao and Panaon have greener cheeks and are classified as subspecies mindanensis, and finally those on Samar are similar to the Leyte subspecies, but with a more yellow tone overall and classified as callainipictus.
+Habitat and conservation status

+It lives in primary or secondary forests, mangroves and plantations with available termite mounds up 1,000 meters above sea level.

+The IUCN Red List has assessed this bird as least-concern species as it is common throughout its range and is found throughout the entire Philippines.
+Its population is still said to be stable as it appears to be tolerant of degraded habitat.
+However, this species is trapped for the pet trade despite its relatively low survivability in comparison with other parrots.